rhinobase/raftyui/apps/docs/pages/components/stat.md

 ## Type

 Pass the `type` prop if you need to increase and decrease the stat type.
-Values can be `increase, decrease`
+Values can be `increase, decrease, normal`

 ### increase